portal-cornell/portal-cornell.github.io/_pages/about.md

 <!-- Our mission is to enable robots to work seamlessly alongside human partners in the wild. -->
 <!-- We focus on settings where a robot continually interacts with humans and its environment on domains such as collaborative mobile manipulation. -->

-If you are interested in joining our fantastic team, [apply here!](https://www.sanjibanchoudhury.com/working_with_us/).
+If you are interested in joining our minion army to take over the world, [apply here!](https://www.sanjibanchoudhury.com/working_with_us/).